Niger: Colonial rule (1900–1958)

-In the 19th century, some European explorers travelled in the area that would become known as Niger, such as Mungo Park (in 1805–1806), the Oudney-Denham-Clapperton expedition (1822–25), Heinrich Barth (1850–55 with James Richardson and Adolf Overweg), Friedrich Gerhard Rohlfs (1865–1867), Gustav Nachtigal (1869–1874) and Parfait-Louis Monteil (1890–1892).
+19th century European explorers to the region were Mungo Park (in 1805–1806), the Oudney-Denham-Clapperton expedition (1822–25), Heinrich Barth (1850–55 with James Richardson and Adolf Overweg), Friedrich Gerhard Rohlfs (1865–1867), Gustav Nachtigal (1869–1874) and Parfait-Louis Monteil (1890–1892).

 Some European countries already possessed coastal colonies in Africa, and in the latter half of the century they began to turn their eyes towards the interior of the continent.
 This process, known as the 'Scramble for Africa', culminated in the 1885 Berlin conference in which the colonial powers outlined the division of Africa into spheres of influence.
 As a result of this, France gained control of the upper valley of the Niger River (roughly equivalent to the present territory of Mali and Niger).
 France then set about making a reality of their rule on the ground.
-In 1897, the French officer Marius Gabriel Cazemajou was sent to Niger.
-He reached the Sultanate of Damagaram in 1898, and stayed in Zinder at the court of Sultan Amadou Kouran Daga.
+In 1897 French officer Marius Gabriel Cazemajou was sent to Niger.
+He reached the Sultanate of Damagaram in 1898 and stayed in Zinder at the court of Sultan Amadou Kouran Daga.
 He was later killed, as Daga feared he would ally with the Chad-based warlord Rabih az-Zubayr.

 In 1899–1900, France coordinated three expeditions—the Gentil Mission from French Congo, the Foureau-Lamy Mission from Algeria and the Voulet–Chanoine Mission from Timbuktu—with the aim of linking France's African possessions.
 The three eventually met at Kousséri (in the far north of Cameroon) and defeated Rabih az-Zubayr's forces at the Battle of Kousséri.
-The Voulet-Chanoine Mission was "marred by atrocities", and "became notorious" for pillaging, looting, raping and killing local civilians on its passage throughout southern Niger.
-On 8 May 1899, in retaliation for the resistance of queen Sarraounia, captain Voulet and his men murdered all the inhabitants of the village of Birni-N'Konni in what is regarded as "one of the worst massacres in French colonial history".
-The "brutal" methods of Voulet and Chanoine caused a "scandal" and Paris was forced to intervene; when Lieutenant-Colonel Jean-François Klobb caught up with the mission near Tessaoua to relieve them of command he was killed.
-Lt.
-Paul Joalland, Klobb's former officer, and Lt.
-Octave Meynier eventually took over the mission following a mutiny in which Voulet and Chanoine were killed.
+The Voulet-Chanoine Mission was "marred by atrocities", and "became notorious" for pillaging, looting, and raping and killing local civilians on its passage throughout southern Niger.
+On 8 May 1899, in retaliation for the resistance of Queen Sarraounia, Voulet and his men killed all the inhabitants of Birni-N'Konni in what is regarded as "one of the worst massacres in French colonial history".
+The brutal methods of Voulet and Chanoine caused a scandal, and Paris was forced to intervene; when Lieutenant-Colonel Jean-François Klobb caught up with the mission near Tessaoua to relieve them of command, he was killed.
+Lieutenant Paul Joalland, Klobb's former officer, and Lieutenant Octave Meynier eventually took over the mission following a mutiny in which Voulet and Chanoine were killed.